Confinement-Higgs and deconfinement-Higgs transitions in four-dimensional SU(2) LGT at finite temperature: Order parameters

 where again $V^{(m)}(t,\vec{x})$ is the result of measuring the Higgs field at the spatial position $\vec{x}$ and time $t$ after $m$ hits of special Monte Carlo updatings, with $1\leq m\leq n_{\rm sym}$.
 Like for $G_{1s}$, also for $G_w$ the special Monte Carlo steps must be slow.

 In principle, $n_{\rm sym}$ can be tuned in order to choose the best estimator.
-But a simpler strategy consists in repeating the measurements of (\ref{overlapoperator}) and (\ref{overlapoperator2}) for a chosen set of values of $n_{\rm sym}$ and fit the results to the functional form
+But a simpler strategy consists of repeating the measurements of (\ref{overlapoperator}) and (\ref{overlapoperator2}) for a chosen set of values of $n_{\rm sym}$ and fitting the results to the functional form

 where $a$ labels the two operators (\ref{overlapoperator}) and (\ref{overlapoperator2}), that is $a=1s$ or $w$, and $\langle{G}_a\rangle$ indicates the physically meaningful result, while $A_a$ are constants.
 The functional form (\ref{overlapoperator_fit}) is expected from general statistical arguments.
 We also expect that $\langle G_{1s} \rangle$ and $\langle G_{w} \rangle$, in the large volume and $n_{\rm sym}\to\infty$ limits, lead to the same value for the critical couplings.